AWS Tools

 Usage

-awsCredentialsFile [ --verbose ] [ --help ] [ --home homeDirectory ]
+awsCredentialsFile [ --help ] [ --verbose ] [ --create ] [ --home homeDirectory ]

-Pass any value to output warnings if the environment or file is not found; otherwise output the credentials file path.
+Get the credentials file path, optionally outputting errors Pass a true-ish value to output warnings to stderr on failure Pass any value to output warnings if the environment or file is not found; otherwise output the credentials file path.
+If not found, returns with exit code 1.

 Arguments

---help- Optional.
-Flag.
+--help- Flag.
+Optional.
 Display this help.--verbose- Flag.
 Optional.
-Verbose mode--create- Optional.
-Flag.
-Create the directory and file if it does not exist--home homeDirectory- Optional.
-Directory.
+Verbose mode--create- Flag.
+Optional.
+Create the directory and file if it does not exist--home homeDirectory- Directory.
+Optional.
 Home directory to use instead of$HOME.

 Examples